-IHTB and OHTB widening: Both turning basins would be widened in the same manner as described above for the individual basin widening alternatives.
-The work would take 2 years and 4 months, beginning in July 2027 with the IHTB.
-Widening of the OHTB would follow during the 2028 in-water work window.
-The material amounts and placement would be the sum of the individual basins, namely, 1.98 mcy total dredged material generated, of which 1.67 mcy would be suitable for beneficial re-use for habitat restoration as cover (0.19 mcy) or non-cover (1.48 mcy) and transported to a permitted site for this purpose, and 0.31 mcy would be disposed at Class I and II landfills.
+IHTB and OHTB widening: Both turning basins would be widened in the same manner as just described for the individual basin widening alternatives.
+All project work would take about three seasons, beginning in July 2027 with the IHTB.
+OHTB work would begin in April 2028, and all work for both IHTB and OHTB is expected to be complete some time in 2029.
+The material amounts and placement would be the sum of the individual basins, namely, 2.36 mcy total dredged material generated, of which 2.17 mcy would be suitable for beneficial re-use for habitat restoration as cover (0.45 mcy) or non-cover (1.71 mcy) and transported to a permitted site for this purpose, and the remaining 0.20 mcy would be disposed at Class I and II landfills.
+Another 342,535 tons of construction debris would be recycled.